duckduckgo/duckduckhack-docs/duckduckhack/backend-reference/data-files.md

 my @shortcuts = share('shortcuts.csv')->slurp(iomode => '<:encoding(UTF-8)');
 ```

 As with the Passphrase Goodie example above, each line becomes an entry in the resulting array.
-With this `iomode` set, the UTF-8 characters used to denote system-specific keys will be handled properly throughout the rest of the processing.
+With this `iomode` set, the UTF-8 characters used to denote syst-specific keys will be handled properly throughout the rest of the processing.

 ## Generating Data Files